Grinbeard/WhatTheTech/README.md

 # WhatTheTech
 In this repository you will find Code referenced in HowTheTech articles.
+You will also find the full versioning of each published article!

 As always, feel free to provide feedback and ask questions!